aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/mailmerge/executewithregions/_index.md

 ### Remarks

 Use this method to fill mail merge fields in the document with values from any custom data source such as an XML file or collections of business objects.
-You need to write your own class that implements the [`IMailMergeDataSource`](../../imailmergedatasource) interface.You can use this method only when [`IsBidiTextSupportedOnUpdate`](../../../aspose.words.fields/fieldoptions/isbiditextsupportedonupdate) is false, that is you do not need Right-To-Left language (such as Arabic or Hebrew) compatibility.
+You need to write your own class that implements the [`IMailMergeDataSource`](../../imailmergedatasource) interface.

+You can use this method only when [`IsBidiTextSupportedOnUpdate`](../../../aspose.words.fields/fieldoptions/isbiditextsupportedonupdate) is false, that is you do not need Right-To-Left language (such as Arabic or Hebrew) compatibility.

 ### Examples